pulumi/docs/content/blog/build-a-video-thumbnailer-with-pulumi-using-lambdas-containers-and-infrastructure-on-aws/index.md

 task and configures it to use the built image.
 All this in just 4 lines of code!

-3. In the same directory, create a `Dockerfile` with the following contents.
+Next, in the same directory, create a `Dockerfile` with the following contents.
 We'll use an existing FFmpeg container and install the AWS CLI.
 When the container is started, it copies the video file from S3, runs `ffmpeg`, and copies the output back to S3.